SKholkin/Poincare_AE_recsys/README.md

 Our code is based on [Rieoptax](https://github.com/SaitejaUtpala/rieoptax) library, which provides JAX implementation of functions optimization on Riemanian Manifolds.

 ## Data
-All training and test data used for trainig AE model can be found in `data` folder.
+All training and test data (basically MovieLens dataset) used for trainig AE model can be found in `data` folder.

 ## Code
 Ipynb notebooks can be found in root directory.